Solidarity to achieve stability: Introduction

-The closest research to our work is \cite{gallo2018rationing}, that combine coalition formation and claims problems \cite[]{o1982problem}.
-More precisely, they assume that agents have ``claims" over the outputs they could produce by forming coalitions.
-Outputs cannot fully honor all claims and, thus, are rationed by a rule, which induces agents' preferences over coalitions.
-Within the domain of continuous rules, they show that the properties of endowment monotonicity and consistency guarantee the existence of stable partitions in the induced coalition formation problems.\footnote{\cite{gallo2018rationing} wrongly state that these properties are not only sufficient but also necessary.} We show that in a general context (without necessarily considering claims or imposing continuity) if the rule satisfies solidarity then stability is guaranteed for the induced coalition formation problem.
-Although the framework of both papers differs, our proofs rely on similar techniques.
-In particular, we will show that the solidarity property induces \textit{non-circular} coalition formation problems, which they show to be enough for stability.
+The closest research to our work is \cite{gallo2018rationing}, which combines coalition formation and rationing problems \cite[]{o1982problem}.
+Specifically, they assume that agents have ``claims" over the endowments associated to coalitions.
+The endowments are not sufficient for claims to be fully honored and, thus, are rationed by a rule.
+This induces agents' preferences over coalitions.
+Within the domain of continuous rules, they show that the properties of endowment monotonicity and consistency guarantee the existence of stable partitions in the induced coalition formation problems.\footnote{\cite{gallo2018rationing} wrongly state that these properties are not only sufficient but also necessary.} We generalize that result to any resource allocation situation (i.e., not necessarily rationing) and without considering the prerequisite of continuity.

-Another related paper is \cite{pycia2012stability}.
+Another closely related paper is \cite{pycia2012stability}.
 We shall be more precise about the connection once we formally introduce our result later in the text.
-But we mention at least now that \cite{pycia2012stability} analyzes a general model of coalition formation and shows therein that there is a stable coalition structure if agents’ preferences are generated by a sharing rule consisting on Nash bargaining over coalitional outputs.
-More precisely, each rule within those satisfying two regularity conditions that guarantee stability can be represented by a profile of agents’ functions.
-And, as in \cite{nash1950bargaining}, the rule implies that members of each coalition share the output as if they were maximizing the product of their individual functions.
-In contrast, our result characterizes rules inducing stability without resorting to the regularity conditions mentioned above.
+But we mention at least now that \cite{pycia2012stability} analyzes a general model of coalition formation (including cases in which not all coalitions are feasible) and shows that, under two regularity conditions, there is a stable partition if agents' preferences are generated by a sharing rule imposing Nash bargaining \citep{nash1950bargaining} over coalitional outputs.\footnote{From a different perspective, \cite{lensberg1987stability} obtains the same functional form.} In contrast, our result characterizes rules inducing stability without resorting to the regularity conditions, but only referring to the case in which all coalitions are feasible.